-"According to my guidance, the development of medical cannabis on agricultural land, at the level of Medical Quality Cannabis, will be recognized as an agricultural sector for all matters, including agricultural training, investment in agriculture, water allocation to farmers and the breeding and breeding of medical cannabis," wrote the Minister of Agriculture Uri Ariel.
+"According to my guidance, the cultivation of medical cannabis on agricultural land, at the level of Medical Quality Cannabis, will be recognized as an agricultural sector for all matters, including agricultural training, investment in agriculture, water allocation to farmers and the breeding and breeding of medical cannabis," wrote the Minister of Agriculture Uri Ariel.

 "It goes without saying that the growth will be conducted in accordance with the appropriate agricultural standards (IMC-GAP) to be published by the Ministry of Agriculture," he added.
-"This is in addition to the definition of cannabis as a" dangerous drug "under the provisions of the Dangerous Drugs Ordinance and the provisions of the Convention on Narcotic Drugs of the United Nations."
+"This is in addition to the definition of cannabis as a 'dangerous drug' under the provisions of the Dangerous Drugs Ordinance and the provisions of the Convention on Narcotic Drugs of the United Nations."

-"It is a blessed thing that the Ministry of Agriculture finally recognizes cannabis as an agricultural crop, after years of fear and disregard for this issue," the CEO of Tikkun Olam told us in a conversation, Aaron Lutzky.
+"It's a blessed thing that the Ministry of Agriculture finally recognizes cannabis as an agricultural crop, after years of fear and disregard for this issue," the CEO of Tikkun Olam told us in a conversation, Aaron Lutzky.
 "Until now, there has been a duality in the behavior of the government - which on the one hand divides the medical cannabis department and on the other prevents the possibility of receiving the appropriate price for water for agriculture and for investment investments."

-The issue of the definition of medical cannabis as an agricultural growth sector was already discussed in previous governments, but was not approved following the opposition of the Ministry of Public Security, which did not want to see the expansion of the industry.
+The issue of the definition of medical cannabis as an agricultural farming sector was already discussed in previous governments, but was not approved following the opposition of the Ministry of Public Security, which did not want to see the expansion of the industry.